LouisBarranqueiro/ZPareo/README.md

 A simple school management web application written in Java and JavaScript for a small project in university

-- Author : Louis Barra
+- Author : Louis Barranqueiro
-nqueiro
 - Version : 1.1

 ## Features